 Anime and Manga

 In the penultimate episode of Code Geass, this is Lelouch's understanding of things; he argues that people are born of an innocent nature, desiring only well-being.
 As Schneizel explains, he's presenting an argument that can easily be used against himself in that, in order to accomplish what he deems to be best for everyone, he violates human souls by forcing them to act against their will, and, yet, he seeks to affirm that the human nature he's been oppressing over the course of the entire show is just and, in the end, will emerge in a better world for everyone.
-He then points out that humanity's desire for good results in greed, which ironically results in people hating each other (desiring what's worst for others to befall each other), which is the cause of all crime and wrongdoing, and, consequently, suffering.
+He then points out that humanity's desire for good results in greed, which ironically leads to people hating each other (desiring what's worst for others to befall each other), which is the cause of all crime and wrongdoing, and, consequently, suffering.
 Schneizel's intent is to end suffering by preventing crime from being committed by ruling through fear as a god (which demonstrates some similarities between him and Light Yagami).
-This desire to be worth more than anyone else (for which he's less similar to Light in that he's not so deluded as to want to rule the world just to feel worth more than anyone else, but as a result of altruistic motives, with an understanding of what things amount to for other people; this also proves a point in that Schneizel is only doing what he thinks is right so as to feel good about himself for what he's done and only suppressing people's actions, all in an endeavor to give people what they want without truly wanting what's best for others or having any regard for their well-being, doing what people want of him rather than what's best for them and ending suffering by ruling through fear without giving a damn about whether or not people even care about each other in the end, whereas Lelouch wishes to rule the world for the sake of humancompassion, so that every injustice that has ever been committed and every loss that's been endured won't have been for nothing, and so that people will realize what truly matters; that they should value each other instead of taking advantage of each other for the sake of themselves, so that no one would ever desire for another person to suffer again), for which he would ratherdiethanlose, ispreciselywhyheloses.
+This desire to be worth more than anyone else (for which he's less similar to Light in that he's not so deluded as to want to rule the world just to feel worth more than anyone else, but as a result of altruistic motives, with an understanding of what things amount to for other people; this also proves a point in that Schneizel is only doing what he thinks is right because what he values most is himself, and that he's only suppressing people's actions in an endeavor to give people what they want without truly wanting what's best for others or having any regard for their well-being, doing what people want of him rather than what's best for them, and ending suffering by ruling through fear without giving a damn about whether or not people even care about each other in the end, whereas Lelouch wishes to rule the world for the sake of humancompassion, so that every injustice that has ever been committed and every loss that's been endured won't have been fornothing, and so that people will realize what truly matters; that they should value each other instead of taking advantage of each other for the sake of themselves, so that no one would ever desire for another person to suffer again), for which he wouldratherdiethanlose, ispreciselywhyheloses.

 By the end of Fruits Basket, the only person who can even be considered a villain at all is Ren, and she's certifiably insane.
 Even she garners a little bit of sympathy with her Angsty Backstory.